tpeo/full-stack-learning-repo-2022/Week_6/README.md

 ```

 * npm install firebase in your frontend
-* Copy over the js code into a firebase.js file preferably located in frontend/src/components/Firebase/firebase.js (you may need to create directories).
-This will be used to initialize Firebase on the frontend to facilitate Google Authentication, etc later.
+* Copy over the js code given into a firebase.js file preferably located in frontend/src/components/Firebase/firebase.js (you may need to create directories).
+This will be used to initialize Firebase on the frontend to facilitate Google Authentication, etc.

 4. For Firebase Backend Database
 * npm install firebase in your backend